 And in this semester, I felt that the most challenging courses are internal medicine and small animal surgery.
-Internal medicine requires us to apply all the knowledge we have learnt in the previous year’s such as pharmacology, pathology, clinical pathology and anatomy.
-Another challenge was to make diagnosis because a lot of diseases share similar symptoms and clinical features.
+Internal medicine requires us to apply all the knowledge we have learnt in the previous years such as pharmacology, pathology, clinical pathology and anatomy.
+Another challenge was to make a diagnosis because a lot of diseases share similar symptoms and clinical features.

 And for small animal surgery, there were practical and paper exams almost every week.
 The practical exams required us to pay great attention to small details such as the angle of our arms during surgical scrub which made failing the exams fairly easy.
 But luckily, I passed the first phase of the exams with quite well results.

 Veterinary Clinical Pathology is one of the compulsory courses that we have to take in the second semester of the third year.
-It mainly focuses on the use of clinical chemistry, hematology, and cytology to carry out clinical analysis and pathological analysis.
+It mainly focuses on the use of clinical chemistry, haematology, and cytology to carry out clinical analysis and pathological analysis.
 In the first laboratory lesson, we had to group ourselves and went to the laboratory separately to draw blood from our fellow groupmates.

 Drawing blood from animals is an elementary yet important skill of a vet.
-Though this time the blood sample would be taken from human beings, the principle behinds is similar, and the procedures include making sure there is no residue air inside the tube, angle of needle inserting is appropriate and the head of needle is facing upwards, etc. I have to say that I was super nervous when it was my turn to draw blood form my groupmate, since I was so afraid of causing any pain or discomfort on her by the moment when the needle was being inserting into the vein of my groupmate.
+Though this time the blood sample would be taken from human beings, the principle behinds is similar, and the procedures include making sure there is no residue air inside the tube, angle of needle inserting is appropriate and the head of the needle is facing upwards, etc. I have to say that I was super nervous when it was my turn to draw blood from my groupmate since I was so afraid of causing any pain or discomfort on her by the moment when the needle was being inserted into the vein of my groupmate.
 At last, fortunately, both of us were safe and I successfully collected the very first blood sample in my life!
 The sample was not going to be examined.
 This was really a valuable and unforgettable experience for me, and I hope that I would not be that nervous next time when I am going to draw blood from animals!